apache/iceberg/site/docs/community.md

-The Apache Iceberg community is built on the principles described in the [Apache Way](https://www.apache.org/theapacheway/index.html) and all who engage with the community are expected to be respectful, open, come with the best interests of the community in mind, and abide by the Apache Foundation [Code of Conduct](https://www.apache.org/foundation/policies/conduct.html).
+The Apache Iceberg community is built on the principles described in the [Apache Way](https://www.apache.org/theapacheway/index.html) and all who engage with the community are expected to be respectful, open, come with the best interests of the community in mind, and abide by the Apache Software Foundation [Code of Conduct](https://www.apache.org/foundation/policies/conduct.html).

 More information specific to the Apache Iceberg community is in the next section, [the Path from Contributor to Committer](#the-path-from-contributor-to-committer)